Last Updated: Mon 08 Mar

 Opened in 1993, the course winds through gently undulating pine forest, on sandy soil that drains superbly, enabling us to keep the course in excellent playing condition all year round.
 At 6,458 yards from the championship tees, it’s long but still accessible to golfers of all abilities.
 For quality and value it has been ranked as one of the country’s top 10 public courses and golfers who discover it for the first time keep coming back for more.

-If you want to do our fabulous course justice, come and hit a bucket or two at our floodlit, covered 36-bay driving range.
-It has automatic power tees throughout and range cards available with £5 free credit loaded on with every purchase.
-Best of all, it’s right by the bar, so you can order food and drinks while you practice.
+If you want to do our fabulous course justice, come and hit a bucket or two at our floodlit, covered 36-bay TopTracer driving range with automatic power tees throughout.
+Order food and drink via our App so you can make the most of your practice.
 There’s a putting green and buggies for hire too.
-And ask about our coaching academy and free custom fitting on all clubs.
+Do also ask about our coaching academy and free custom fitting on all clubs.

 The 2nd is a 404 yard par 4 that requires good shot positioning if you are to beat par.
 You need a straight tee shot favouring the right side of the fairway for the best angle into the green, but don’t overhit it or you’ll find the water.
 A 3 wood should do it.
 Now you should be in place to hit a good second into a raised green that slopes right to left.
 Aim right a little to allow the ball to run down towards the pin.